 \subsection{Encoder}

 We choose average phoneme-level mel features as speaker-independent speech representation.
-To train the encoder to convert input mel-spectrograms into those of ``average voice'', we take three steps: \begin{itemize} \item First, we apply Montreal Forced Aligner \citep{MFA} to a large-scale multi-speaker LibriTTS dataset \citep{LibriTTS} to align speech frames with phonemes. \item Next, we obtain average mel features for each particular phoneme by aggregating its mel features across the whole LibriTTS dataset. \item The encoder is then trained to minimize mean square error between output mel-spectrograms and ground truth ``average voice'' mel spectrograms (i.e. input mel-spectrograms where each phoneme mel feature is replaced with the average one calculated on the previous step). \end{itemize} The encoder has exactly the same Transformer-based architecture used in Grad-TTS \citep{Grad-TTS} except that its inputs are mel features rather than character or phoneme embeddings.
+To train the encoder to convert input mel-spectrograms into those of ``average voice'', we take three steps: (i) first, we apply Montreal Forced Aligner \citep{MFA} to a large-scale multi-speaker LibriTTS dataset \citep{LibriTTS} to align speech frames with phonemes; (ii) next, we obtain average mel features for each particular phoneme by aggregating its mel features across the whole LibriTTS dataset; (iii) the encoder is then trained to minimize mean square error between output mel-spectrograms and ground truth ``average voice'' mel-spectrograms (i.e. input mel-spectrograms where each phoneme mel feature is replaced with the average one calculated on the previous step).

+The encoder has exactly the same Transformer-based architecture used in Grad-TTS \citep{Grad-TTS} except that its inputs are mel features rather than character or phoneme embeddings.
 Note that unlike Grad-TTS the encoder is trained separately from the decoder described in the next section.